aemooooon/Software-engineering-profolio/sprintgoals/index.md

 Today(2019-04-30) we have a meeting with our customer Paul and also we have greeting with our team members.
 (Picture by Yandong here)
 We have show all Sprint 3 working to Paul, and talk about some features need to update and some new features we need to catch up.
 I list the user stories below:
-* customer want to Dashboard functionility on home page, just show some brief information like how many stocks do they have and how many equipment ouf of a number.
+* Customer want to Dashboard functionility on home page, just show some brief information like how many stocks do they have and how many equipment ouf of a number.
 * Customer want to the system has authority functionility rather than every one else can access the page do any changing.
 * Customer want to know how long the tracking equipment has been taken whcih is borrow time and return time needed.
 * In tracking page, Customer wish see the borrow button instead of edit button.